Everything You Need to Know About Skylights

 Install Skylights

 1. The first step is to remove all the roofing where the hole is going to be cut.
-You'll need to create a hole in the roof as big as your window is going to be and you can use a chainsaw or a handsaw.
-Then you'll need to measure and cut a 2-by-6-inch board and frame under the edge of the new hole.
-This will be a casino for the window to set in.
+You'll need to create a hole in the roof that is big as your window, and you can use a chainsaw or a handsaw.
+Then, you'll need to measure and cut a 2-by-6-inch board and frame under the edge of the new hole.
+This will be a casino where the window can be set in.

 Install Skylights